-2. School and Classroom Calendar
+School and Classroom Calendar

-3. Birthday Celebration Rituals
+Birthday Celebration Rituals

 Find out your school or classroom preference in advance of your little one’s birthday.
 If your child has a summer birthday, you can also ask the teacher’s preference for celebrating (perhaps on their half birthday?).

-4. Food Restrictions and Lunchroom Rules
+Food Restrictions and Lunchroom Rules

 How long is the lunch hour?
 Are adults on site available to help open snacks?
 What is the hot lunch ordering procedure?
 How does your child pay?
 Don’t be like me—I received a bill for a week’s worth of chocolate milk because my daughter thought they were “free.”

-5. How to Report Absences
+How to Report Absences

 Our school has an online system to report absences, but some schools prefer email or phone calls to report absences.
 Know the preferred or required way to report an absence for your child and whether there are limits on the number of days they can be out of school.

-6. Policies for Discipline and Resolving Conflict
+Policies for Discipline and Resolving Conflict

 Preschool, kindergarten, and elementary school procedures will likely vary since, developmentally, children change so much in those early years.
 For example, a toddler biting a classmate may only get separation at daycare but would obviously have a more significant consequence in kindergarten.

-“Talk, walk, and squawk” is the conflict resolution mantra my daughter’s school teaches the kids when it comes to conflict.
+“Talk, walk, and squawk” is the conflict resolution rule my daughter’s school teaches the kids when it comes to conflict.
 First, they should try to talk to the classmate, then walk away, and finally, tell a teacher or other adult.
 Each school likely has a variation of this strategy, and if you agree with it, it can be helpful to reinforce it at home.

-7. Classroom Parental Involvement Expectations
+Parental Involvement Expectations

-Many classrooms still have a “room mom” or “class parent” who help manage class parties, gifts, and other tasks to help the teacher, and, let’s be honest, to help out us other parents.
+Many classrooms still have a class or room parent(s) who help manage class parties, gifts, and other tasks to help the teacher, and, let’s be honest, to help out us other parents.
 But if you can’t commit to class parent status, most schools have plenty of opportunities for parents to get involved, whether it be coaching, volunteering, driving to field trips, being part of PTO committees, helping with class parties, heading up Boy Scouts and Girl Scouts troops, and more.
 Many opportunities are also available outside of school hours—like tending the school grounds or typing up newsletters.

-8. Special Needs Support and Accommodations
+Special Ed Support and Accommodations

-9. Online Systems and Online School Groups
+Online Systems and School Groups

-10. The Hard Stuff
+The Other Hard Stuff